 Julia started her acting career out in Los Angeles at The Groundlings Theater, a well known improvisational and sketch comedy company.
-It was there that she met fellow SNL cast members Phil Hartman and Jon Lovitz, and where Saturday Night Live producer Lorne Michaels tapped her for the late-night show.
-Sweeney spun one of her most popular characters into the feature film It's Pat, and after leaving Saturday Night Live, she moved back to Los Angeles.
+It was there that she met fellow SNL cast members Phil Hartman and Jon Lovitz, and where SATURDAY NIGHT LIVE producer, Lorne Michaels, tapped her for the late-night show.
+Sweeney spun one of her most popular characters into the feature film IT'S PAT, and after leaving SNL, she moved back to Los Angeles.
 The film was a flop at the box office, but still has some fans who like it nonetheless.

 After moving back to L.A. in 1994, Julia's brother, Michael, was diagnosed with cancer, and so was she.
 Her experiences led her to write and star in "God Said, 'Ha!"
 Produced by Quentin Tarantino and released theatrically by Miramax, the film version of the play earned the Golden Space Needle Award for best directing, while Sweeney's recording earned her a Grammy nomination for best comedy album.

 Sweeney's second monologue, "In The Family Way" chronicles the adoption of her daughter from China.
 This show played in New York City at the Ars Nova Theater as well as in Los Angeles at the Groundlings Theater.
 In the summer of 2006, Julia was asked by the Hollywood Bowl to perform "In The Family Way" with a new original score written especially for her show by Anthony Marinelli, and this was performed by the Los Angeles Philharmonic.